GLOBAL MARKETS-New U.S. tariff threat on Chinese goods hits stocks, dollar

 “Investors are slowly starting to realize that these new tariffs could be extremely disruptive to the supply chain,” said Art Hogan, chief market strategist at B. Riley FBR in New York.

-The trade tiff has yet to be felt in U.S. markets as the tariffs, which now are set at 3.8 percent, may rise to just 10 percent, which most companies can handle in a growing economy, said Brian Nick, chief investment strategist at Nuveen.
+The trade tiff has yet to be felt in U.S. markets as the tariffs, which now are set at 3.8 percent, may rise to just 10 percent, which most companies can handle in a growing economy, said Brian Nick, chief investment strategist at said on Monday he would announce his latest plan on China tariffs after the markets close.

-MSCI’s gauge of stocks across the globe shed 0.23 percent while the pan-European FTSEurofirst 300 index of leading regional shares rose 0.05 percent.
+MSCI’s gauge of stocks across the globe shed 0.31 percent while the pan-European FTSEurofirst 300 index of leading regional shares closed up 0.07 percent.

 The greenback has benefited from safe-haven flows as the U.S.-Chinese trade conflict worsened.